Table Tool

 In the case that header cells are set incorrectly, as in our case as data cells, you might easily fix this by right-clicking and choosing “Set Row Header.”
 This easy step automatically specifies correct set and scope.

-Even after these steps, the table might have some divided rows which may cause difficulties for screen readers.
+Even after these steps, the PDF table might have some divided rows which may cause difficulties for screen readers.
 To adjust this, select the rows from a single subpart, right-click, and choose “Add Associated Header.”
 After that, just click on the row cell on the top of this subpart and additionally follow this step to process all subparts.
 Done?
 Great!
-Your table is now set up correctly.
+The table in your PDF is now set up correctly.

 To finish this process, all that is left is to tag the object as a table, move it into its proper place in the Tag tree and delete the empty tag made in the process.
 In case your table is picture-perfect but you still need to modify a single thing, you can easily fix that just by locating the issued table tag in the Tags panel.
 After, by right-clicking, open the “Table Editor” and easily set correctly the header cells and simple data cells.
 Once all is done and your table is fixed, again right-click and choose “Tag As a Table.”
 To make the process perfect, do not forget to delete the additional empty tag.